mriusero/bitcoin-trend-analysis-app/README.md

 # Bitcoin Trend Analysis App

 This repository contains a Streamlit application for visualizing and analyzing trends related to Bitcoin tweets and market data.
-Developed within the Sorbonne Data Analytics curriculum, this project focuses on data management, visualization, and text mining.
+Developed within a learning context, this project focuses on data management, visualization, and text mining.

 ## Project Overview